Deep Calibration of Interest Rates Model: A systematic approach with Deep Calibration (DC) for interest rate models

-The last point is of high importance as it will also helps us staying consistent with our aim of calibrating IR models rather than inferring IR dynamics - which has already been done using DL (see for example \citep{oh2000using, jacovides2008forecasting, vela2013forecasting})-.
-The main reasons to support this decision are the fact that, as of today, professional and researchers using IR forecasts have more mastery on IR models than they have on DL models since the former are widely used since now many decades.
-Also, IR models have many advantages, for example, it is quite straightforward to stress IR forecasts via classic models (through real world simulation for example or alterations of parameters).\\ \\ The following two subsections in this chapter will present each approaches by explaining how analytical expressions allowing synthetic data generation is obtained, how said data set is constructed and which architecture is chosen.
-Both will - in different ways - use the risk neutral price of a Zero-Coupon (ZC) rate and / or the forward (FWD) rate. \\ We recall the expression of ZC bond brice $P(.,.)$ at time $t$ and maturity $T$ (see \citep{brigo2006interest} for the proof):
+The last point is important as it also helps us stay consistent with our aim of calibrating IR models rather than forecasting IR curves, which is a different task that has also received attention in the literature (see, for example, \cite{oh2000using, jacovides2008forecasting, vela2013forecasting}).
+The main reasons to support this choice are that, as of today, professionals and researchers using IR forecasts have more mastery over IR models than they do over DL models, since the former have been widely used for many decades.
+Additionally, IR models have many advantages; for instance, it is quite straightforward to stress IR forecasts via classic models (through real-world simulations or alterations of parameters).

+The following two subsections present each approach by explaining how the analytical expressions allowing synthetic data generation are obtained, how the dataset is constructed, and which architecture is chosen.
+Both approaches—in different ways—use the risk-neutral values of ZC and FWD rates.

+We recall the expression of the ZC bond price $P(\cdot,\cdot)$ at time $t \in [0, T]$ and maturity $T$ under the G2++ model (described by equation \eqref{eq:G2pp}):